-The construction staging and laydown areas will be located at both the east and west end of the Project location.
-The northern end of the Project location is near the access road entrance Burr Road and in close proximity to the proposed substation and long-term parking area.
+The construction staging and laydown areas will be located at both the north and east end of the Project location.
+The eastern end of the Project location is near the access road entrance from Little Rideau Lakes Road and in close proximity to the proposed substation and long-term parking area.
 The staging and laydown area will be approximately 25 m by 45 m in size.
 Fill material, including Granular A and B will be used to create a stable base.